Underglaze: Chinese porcelain

-Through the Yuan and Ming dynasty, Imperial porcelain was produced with red oxide under glazes and more popular cobalt blue.
+Through the Yuan and Ming dynasty, Imperial porcelain was produced with red oxide underglazes and more popular cobalt blue.
 Cobalt blue underglaze porcelain was adopted into the imperial style for both domestic production and Chinese export porcelain under the Yuan, Ming and Qing dynasties.
 Until late in the Xuande period the cobalt was imported from Persia; it has specks with high iron and low manganese content.
 This cobalt had a tendency to run when used in a tin glaze, and Persian artisans relied on the experimentation of the Chinese in Jingdezhen porcelain to achieve clear blue designs in their ceramics.
 Chinese whiteware was prized as an import to Islamic countries that would then trade cobalt for the manufacture of more Chinese porcelain.
 This was changed to a Chinese form of cobalt that in its ore form had a higher composition of MnFe_{2}O_{4} (Jacobsite) rather than Fe_{3}O_{4} (Iron(II,III) oxide).
 Due to the Middle Eastern demand for blue and white porcelain the primary use of this underglaze technology was utilised in creating many designs with Islamic decoration.